“Those whom the gods wish to destroy they first make mad.”

 Christ’s words when confronted with the demon-possessed boy are especially poignant when applied to us, “O faithless generation, how long am I to be with you?
 How long am I to bear with you?”
 (Mark 9:19).
 But when the boy’s father begs for Christ to have compassion, he is told, “All things are possible for one who believes” (Mark 9:23).
 The man famously cries out with tears, “I believe; help my unbelief!”
 (Mark 9:24).
 And Christ casts the demon out and the boy is healed.

 Those whom the gods wish to destroy they first make mad — and those gods always wish to destroy.
 But Christ came to this sorry, self-destructive planet, this planet hell-bent on throwing itself into the fire, and cast out the demon.
-“And after crying out and convulsing him terribly, the spirit came out, and the boy was like a corpse, so that most of them said, ‘He is dead.’
+“And after crying out and convulsing him terribly, it [the spirit] came out, and the boy was like a corpse, so that most of them said, ‘He is dead.’
 But Jesus took him by the hand and lifted him up, and he arose” (Mark 9:26–27).

 We can’t debate our way out of this madness because self-destructive frenzy can only be dealt with by prayer and fasting.
 Rational arguments and reasoned discourse don’t work on insanity.
 But we can look to Christ who is certainly capable of taking us by the hand and lifting us up.